Pablo Lachat-Couchepin

 Pablo Lachat-Couchepin (born 20 October 2000) is a Swiss curler.
 He currently plays lead on Team Yannick Schwaller.
+With team Schwaller, he won the bronze medal in 2026 Winter Olympics.

 Career

 Juniors

 Lachat won the Swiss Junior Curling Championships in 2020 with his team of Jan Klossner, Theo Short and Anthony Petoud.
 This qualified the team for the 2021 World Junior Curling Championships, however, the event was cancelled due to the COVID-19 pandemic.

 Men's

 Alternate for Team de Cruz (2021–2022)

 Lachat was the alternate for the Swiss National Men's Curling Team skipped by Peter de Cruz at the 2021 World Men's Curling Championship.
 At the Worlds, Team Switzerland finished the round robin with a 8–5 record which qualified them for the playoffs as the sixth seed.
 They then defeated the United States 7–6 in the qualification game before losing 11–3 to Sweden in the semifinal.
 They were able to defeat RCF (Russia) in the bronze medal game 6–5 to claim the bronze medal.
 Because the team qualified for the playoffs, they earned Switzerland a berth into the 2022 Winter Olympics.

 Lachat was the alternate for the de Cruz rink once again for the 2021–22 season.
 At the start of the season, Team de Cruz won the 2021 Swiss Olympic Curling Trials, securing their spot as the Swiss representatives for the 2022 Winter Olympics.
 Next, the team represented Switzerland at the 2021 European Curling Championships where they finished the round robin with a 5–4 record, failing to advance to the playoffs.
 In February 2022, the team represented Switzerland at the 2022 Winter Olympics in Beijing, China.
 At the 2022 Olympics, the Swiss would finish in 7th place with a 4–5 record.